CamEJ/UsingSourceTracker/README.md

 # UsingSourceTracker
-Running SourceTracker from biom tables (made in Mothur); working with created tables and plotting in ggplot2
+Running SourceTracker from biom tables (made in Mothur); working with created tables and writing out so can plot eg in ggplot2